kuvivek/drivingTheoryInGermany/README.md

 ✅ Because my speed can be underestimated
 ✅ Because I can be easily overlooked
 ✅ Because I am at greater risk of injury in the event of an accident
 **Comment**: The speed(Geschwindigkeit) and powerful(starke) acceleration(Beschleunigung) capability(vermögen) of many motorcycles
 are often(commly-häufig) underestimated(unterschätzt).
 Due to (Wegen) their narrow silhouette(schmalen Silhouette), motorcyclists are also easily overlooked.
-In the event of an accident, two-wheelers have a higher risk of injury due to the lack of(absent of ❌fehlenden) bodywork.
+In the event of an accident, two-wheelers have a higher risk of injury due to the lack of(absent of
+- fehlenden) bodywork.

 206. You want to overtake a horse-drawn carriage on a rural road.
 What is the right course of action?
 ✅ I maintain a sufficient amount of distance when pulling in again
 ✅ I look for hand signals from the driver indicating he wants to turn off
-❌I maintain the smallest possible side clearance
+❌ I maintain the smallest possible side clearance
 **Comment**: Drivers of horse-drawn carriages are also allowed to move freely within the framework of the traffic regulations.
 When overtaking, I must therefore pay attention to whether the coachman wants to turn (does he give hand signals?).
 I only overtake with sufficient distance to the side so that I do not frighten the horses.

 207. What is the right course of action now?
 (Dog and child come near me, and I am at speed of 45km/hr)
 ✅ I reduce my speed
 ✅ Ich ready myself for an emergency braking manoeuvre
-❌I continue driving as before
+❌ I continue driving as before
 **Comment**: Children rarely pay attention to traffic, especially when they are busy doing other things, such as walking a dog.
 Even if the child and dog appear to be far away (on the other side of the road), the sudden movement of the dog towards the
 road can be dangerous.
 TIP: Watch the movie again, watch out for movements on the left side of the road!